PhD Health Administration Degree Programs in Michigan

 Once you’ve completed your PhD healthcare administration in Michigan, you can tackle high-level positions at a variety of places.
 Some of the largest healthcare administration employers in this state include University of Michigan, Tubman Medical Research Institute, and Medical Research Associates.
 You should build strong professional connections while earning your PhD to help you find out about job openings after graduation.

 Another option is becoming a clinical research coordinator.
-Professionals in this position earn a median income of $65,940 per year, and through 2022, job openings may jump 8% (BLS, 2016).
+Professionals in this position earn a median income of $127,490 per year, and in the decade leading up to 2028 job openings are projected to increase by 2%.

 You can make healthcare better in Michigan.
 Learn more about how to get started by requesting information from PhD programs below.